abhinavsinha1991/Rekognition/README.md

 - SpeechController.java

-  Handles request for converting matched person's name to audio stream for audio confirmation.
+  Handles request for converting matched person's name to audio stream(using AWS Polly) for greeting the user.

 ## Components